 - A type of deposit account ideal for those with regular income.
 It’s used to save money to meet short- or long-term financial goals like financing a wedding, buying a car, saving for an emergency fund, and other future purchases.

-- Interest rates ranging from 0.10% to 1.75%.
+- Interest rates range from 0.10% to 1.75%.

-- It has a maximum limit on the number of transactions that the account holder can carry out in a month.
+- It has a maximum limit on the number of transactions the account holder can carry out in a month.

 - Lower minimum balance/initial deposit.

-- Also known as checking account, this type of deposit account is intended for frequent or regular financial transactions like paying bills, loans, tuition, and rent.
+- Also known as a checking account, this type of deposit account is intended for frequent or regular financial transactions like paying bills, loans, tuition, and rent.
 Suitable for businesses, firms, companies, organizations, and public enterprises.

 - It doesn’t earn interest due to its fluidity.